For more than 30 years, our company has been committed to addressing the global challenge of the HIV epidemic.

 We sell ATRIPLA at $1.68 per day, or $613 per year, in 98 Access countries, as defined by our agreement with Gilead.

-We are committed to pursuing rapid registration of our antiretrovirals (ARVs), including registration in those countries most affected by HIV/AIDS.
+We are committed to pursuing registration of our antiretrovirals (ARVs), including registration in those countries most affected by HIV/AIDS.
 Currently, our ARVs are registered or available through import waiver in many countries.
 Since the first approval in 2007, ISENTRESS has received regulatory approval in more than 110 countries.

 Details of registration and availability of our four ARVs are available through the links below: